 Nursing Care Plans

-Management involves suppression of preterm labor when tests show immature fetal pulmonary development, cervical dilation is less than 4 cm and the absence of factors that contraindicate continuation of pregnancy.
+One goal of Healthy People 2030 is that 90% of all women will receive prenatal care starting in the first trimester.
+Early prenatal care allows clients to be educated concerning signs of preterm labor so that interventions can occur early.
+Management involves suppression of preterm labor when tests show immature fetal pulmonary development, cervical dilation is less than 2 cm and the absence of factors that contraindicate continuation of pregnancy.

-The nurse should monitor closely for signs of fetal or maternal distress, and provide comprehensive supportive care for patients with preterm labor.
+The nurse should monitor closely for signs of fetal or maternal distress, and provide comprehensive supportive care for clients in preterm labor.

-Here are six (6) nursing care plans for preterm labor:
+Here are 7 nursing care plans and nursing diagnoses for preterm labor:

 May be related to